shred/tzxtools/README.md

 See the [documentation](https://shredzone.org/docs/tzxtools/index.html) for how the tools are used.

-## TZX and TSX File Format References
+## File Format References

 The TZX File Format is specified at [World of Spectrum](https://worldofspectrum.net/features/TZXformat.html).

 The TSX "ID 4B - Kansas City Standard" block is not a part of the specification.
 A documentation can be found at the [makeTSX wiki](https://github.com/nataliapc/makeTSX/wiki/Tutorial-How-to-generate-TSX-files#14-the-new-4b-block).

+The TAP File Format is described at [Sinclair Wiki](https://sinclair.wiki.zxnet.co.uk/wiki/TAP_format).

 ## Contribute